nastjamakh/blog/_posts/2022-05-21-new-laptop-macos-setup.md

 * each line is then prefixed with installation command
 * save results to a script

-We append isntallation commands for apps installed with brew cask in the same script.
+We append installation commands for apps installed with brew cask in the same script.

 ### Installation script 2: brew packages